michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I can't take things for granted anymore.
 Diminutive tasks, like grabbing a straw from the bartray at a busy coffee shop _without bumping into chairs or short people_, have become _accomplishments_.

-Then there's the matter of my career.
-Sadly, it's been impacted by RP (besides using a humongous cursor and 150% size font).
+Then there's the matter of my career.[^1] Sadly, it's been impacted by RP (besides using a humongous cursor and 150% size font).

 People bristle whenever they hear or read somebody describe themself like this, but I've earned the right to say it: I'm _very_ talented at what I do and I work _very_ hard.